 Engraving concrete means cutting into an existing, or freshly cured concrete surface to create designs or patterns.
 Geometric patterns, straight or curved lines are engraved into the concrete using special tools and equipment such as a CNC (computer numerical control) machine.
 Simple or incredibly intricate designs can be created with the right tools and experienced crew.
 This process is perfect for both residential and commercial use.
 If you’re tired of your plain old driveway, we can add an acid stain for some color and then engrave it to look like brick or cobblestone.
 If you own a business, we can engrave your company logo directly into the floor.
 We can engrave any design you can think of.
 Your imagination is the limit.

-Call Lovell Construction to discuss our many decorative concrete options.
+Call Lovell Construction Group, LLC to discuss our many decorative concrete options.

 Mon. – Fri.